 Technically, even projects that use only manpower needfunds.
 Someone in fact is paying for that job.

-Project cost management concerns the process of planning and controlling the budget of a project or company.
+Project cost management concerns the process of planning and controlling the project budget.

 Without project cost management, the organization could lose its revenue as costs could outweigh profits.